ericglau/demo-devex/README.md

 * server configuration file changes (any files in the config directory indicated in the pom.xml) will be picked up dynamically
 * resource file changes (any files in the `src/main/resources` directory)
 * unit and integration tests run on a seperate thread after every successful compile
-* feature dependency changes in pom.xml are picked up dynamically, triggers feature installation and server restart
+* feature dependency changes in pom.xml are picked up dynamically, triggers feature installation
-* debug port opened by default at port: 8787, works with any debugger (tested with VS Code and Eclipse)
+* debug port opened by default at port: 7777, works with any debugger (tested with VS Code and Eclipse)

 ## How to try out liberty:dev mode
 1. Clone this repo `git clone git@github.ibm.com:mp-ls/liberty-dev-demo.git`

 2. Run `mvn install liberty:dev` to start liberty:dev mode

 3. Enable the mpHealth-1.0 dependency in the pom.xml.
-Notice that the server stops, installs the new dependency and restarts.
+Notice that the new dependency gets automatically installed.

 4. Add mpHealth-1.0 feature to the server.xml, you can now access the http://localhost:9080/health endpoint (though it's just an empty array)